Childhood tooth decay is Public Health Enemy #1 in America! In order to stop decay, we must triumph over three barriers:

 Download our HERO Guide for more information and project ideas.

 Are you a Scout that would like to participate in the HERO Program?
 Download the Scout Patch Project Brochure (under "Resources" below), or visit our news page for more information.
-Our Scout Patch project has closed for the year.
-Check back for updates on future opportunites to earn your Oral Health Action HERO patch in 2019.
+Sponsored by DentaQuest.

 Learn more about our research sources: